1Password vs Bitwarden (2026): Which Password Manager Should You Trust?

 Features Overview

-I switched to Bitwarden from LastPass two years ago and haven't looked back.
-The free tier genuinely includes everything most people need — unlimited passwords across unlimited devices, a solid password generator, and secure note storage.
-The UI isn't as slick as 1Password, I'll give you that.
-The browser extension occasionally needs a manual refresh to pick up new logins.
-But for a free, open-source tool?
-It punches way above its weight.
+Bitwarden's free tier genuinely includes everything most people need — unlimited passwords across unlimited devices, a solid password generator, and secure note storage.
+The UI isn't as slick as 1Password, and the browser extension occasionally needs a manual refresh to pick up new logins.
+But for a free, open-source tool, it punches way above its weight.
 The 2023 security audit by Cure53 found no critical vulnerabilities, and the code is on GitHub for anyone to verify.

 Pricing Breakdown (April 2026)